OISF/suricata/doc/userguide/command-line-options.rst

 .. option:: -s <filename.rules>

-   With the -s option you can set a file with signatures, which will be loaded together with the rules set in yaml.
+   With the -s option you can set a file with signatures, which will be loaded together with the rules set in the yaml.

+.. option:: -S <filename.rules>

+   With the -S option you can set a file with signatures, which will be loaded exclusively, regardless of the rules set in the yaml.

 .. option:: -l <directory>